gurpreetgit2/udacity_casting_agency/README.md

     # Logging
     LOG_DIR=backend/logs

-    # Tokens (Replace with actual values - can be obtained by using auth0 URL for your API)
+    # Tokens for testing only (Replace with actual values - can be obtained by using auth0 URL for your API)
     DIRECTOR_TOKEN=eqwer
     PRODUCER_TOKEN=1234
     ASSISTANT_TOKEN=abcd